 become part of the linguistic toolkit that young people use to navigate social interactions, express themselves, and connect with others.
 As this generation ages and takes on more prominent roles in society, the acceptance of vocal fry is likely to grow, reducing the stigma that currently surrounds it.

 Moreover, the continued evolution of media and technology will play a significant role in shaping the future of vocal fry.
 The rise of social media, podcasts, and video content has amplified the voices of individuals who use vocal fry, normalizing the pattern and making it more familiar to a wide audience.
-As these platforms continue to dominate the communication landscape, vocal fry is likely to remain a prevalent feature of the spoken word, influencing how future generations speak and are perceived.
+As these platforms continue to dominate the communication landscape, vocal fry will likely remain a prevalent feature of the spoken word, influencing how future generations speak and are perceived.

 As the use of vocal fry becomes more widespread, it may also lead to shifts in how speech is perceived in different professional and social contexts.
 While some currently see vocal fry as unprofessional or informal, this perception could change as it becomes more normalized.
-In the same way that other once-stigmatized speech patterns, such as regional accents or vernacular speech, have gained acceptance over time, vocal fry may come to be seen as just another variation in the rich tapestry of American English.
+In the same way that other once-stigmatized speech patterns, such as regional accents or vernacular speech, have gained acceptance over time, vocal fry may come to be seen as just another variation in the rich landscape of American English.

 It is also possible that vocal fry will evolve in response to its critics.
 Speech patterns are not static; they change and adapt over time, influenced by cultural trends, social pressures, and individual preferences.
 As more people become aware of the debate surrounding vocal fry, they may modify their use of it, either to conform to or resist societal expectations.
-This dynamic process of linguistic change ensures that vocal fry, like all aspects of language, will continue to develop in unpredictable ways.
+This dynamic process of linguistic change ensures that vocal fry, like all aspects of language, will continue to develop unpredictably.

 The debate over its use will persist, highlighting important issues of language, identity, and power.
 Ultimately, vocal fry is not just a passing trend but a significant and enduring feature of modern communication, one that will continue to influence how we speak and how we understand each other in the years to come.